How causal machine learning can leverage marketing strategies: Assessing and improving the performance of a coupon campaign: Motivation

-In a second scenario, the retailer decides to issue coupons in the shop.
-This way, frequent shoppers are regularly provided with coupons while dormant customers rarely if ever receive any.
-A predictive model now detects a positive relationship between coupon provision and sales although the actual effect of providing coupons might be negative, namely if frequent customers use the coupons for products they would have bought anyway.
-When evaluating the campaigns by predictive methods and incorrectly interpreting the results as causal, marketers would come to the conclusion that the first campaign is ineffective while the latter is effective.
-Causal methods, on the other hand, enable marketers under specific conditions to control for such biases, in our example due to differences in purchasing behavior between frequent and dormant customers, and consistently estimate the effect of coupon campaigns.
-Further, these methods can also be applied for assessing effect heterogeneity and identifying an optimal coupon distribution scheme (or policy) that targets those customers whose average purchases respond sufficiently strongly to receiving a coupon.
+In a second scenario, the retailer decides to issue coupons in the store.
+This way, frequent shoppers are regularly provided with coupons, while dormant customers rarely if ever receive any.
+A predictive model now detects a positive relationship between the provision of coupons and sales, although the actual effect of providing coupons could be negative, namely if frequent customers use the coupons for products they would have bought anyway.
+If the campaigns were evaluated using predictive methods and the results were misinterpreted as causal, marketers would come to the conclusion that the first campaign was ineffective while the second was effective.
+Causal methods, on the other hand, enable marketers under certain conditions to control for such biases, in our example due to differences in purchasing behavior between frequent and dormant customers, and to consistently estimate the effect of coupon campaigns.
+Further, these methods can also be applied to assess effect heterogeneity and identify an optimal coupon distribution scheme (or policy) that targets those customers whose average purchases are sufficiently responsive to receiving a coupon.